 Brilliant light effects in your hair are like magic.
 They add glow and liveliness to your appearance.
 This is true for all bleaching effects whether you add a few lighter streaks, bleach all your hair or only use a sun-in (bleaching) spray.
-In principle, it is possible to bleach hair of any color, from black to brilliant light blonde.
+In principle, it is possible to bleach hair of any colour, from black to brilliant light blonde.
 Your hair stylist is able to turn ebony hair platinum blonde in a matter of hours.
 Of course, this takes several steps of chemical bleaching.
 Unfortunately, such drastic effects come with a fair amount of stress to the hair.
 Home bleaching treatments can lighten light blonde to medium brown hair by up to eight shades and medium brown to black hair by two to three shades – and you don’t even have to worry about a red tinge.

 Lighter Streaks Add Interest and Glow to Your Hair

 Magically, highlights turn on the light in your hair and give your hair a very natural blonde appearance.
 You can put some highlights into your hair using a streaking cap.
 Alternatively, you may also decide to set some highlights using a thin brush or one of the very convenient applicator bottles.
 Hair care professionals either set streaks the traditional way using foil or streaking combs or they use brushes and applicators for more artistic free-hand streaks.
-Light streaks work well for almost any existing hair color.
+Light streaks work well for almost any existing hair colour.
 Streaks in two or three slightly different shades look particularly attractive.

 Spray Lightener – The Gentle Way to Lighter Hair